testdriverai/demo-pubnub/README.md

 [_See the full Dashcam demo here._](https://app.dashcam.io/replay/64b9a08096497100601dbfdf?share=xrsbBettcayvHD2gMglQjg)

 Dashcam is a screen recorder for debugging.
 It's an all-in-one debugging tool that makes it simple to find and fix bugs in complex apps.
-When you encounter an error, Dashcam will play back your screen in-sync with terminal, logs, and network requests in a format called a "Dash."
+When you encounter an error, Dashcam will play back your screen in sync with terminal, logs, and network requests in a format called a "Dash."

+Note that Dashcam is free for individuals and local first.
+Nothing gets uploaded without your review and approval.

 This form of debugging is known as time-travel debugging.
 Time Travel Debugging (TTD) can help you debug issues easier by letting you "rewind" your desktop, instead of having to reproduce the issue until you find the bug.